Beckenham - Kenwick - Langford

 Employment performance in Beckenham - Kenwick - Langford has been below expectations when compared to most other areas nationally

-The Beckenham-Kenwick-Langford area has a skilled workforce with prominent manufacturing and industrial sectors.
-As of June 2025, the unemployment rate is 6.8%, with an estimated employment growth of 3.6% over the past year.
+Beckenham-Kenwick-Langford has a skilled workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate was 6.8% as of June 2025, with an estimated employment growth of 3.6% over the past year.

-There are 11,806 residents in work, but the unemployment rate is 2.9% higher than Greater Perth's rate of 3.9%.
-Workforce participation is lower at 62.1% compared to Greater Perth's 65.2%.
-Key industries of employment among residents include health care & social assistance, retail trade, and construction.
-The area has a notable concentration in transport, postal & warehousing, with employment levels at 1.8 times the regional average.
+As of this date, there were 11,806 residents employed while the unemployment rate was 2.9% higher than Greater Perth's rate of 3.9%.
+Workforce participation in Beckenham-Kenwick-Langford was lower at 62.1%, compared to Greater Perth's 65.2%.
+Key industries of employment among residents were health care & social assistance, retail trade, and construction.
+Notably, transport, postal & warehousing had employment levels at 1.8 times the regional average.

-However, education & training is under-represented, with only 6.0% of Beckenham-Kenwick-Langford's workforce compared to Greater Perth's 9.2%.
-Over the year to June 2025, employment increased by 3.6%, while labour force increased by 3.3%, leading to a fall in unemployment by 0.3 percentage points.
-In contrast, Greater Perth experienced employment growth of 3.7% and labour force growth of 3.8%, with a rise in unemployment of 0.1 percentage points.
-State-level data from Sep-25 shows WA employment contracted by 0.82%, losing 14,590 jobs, with the state unemployment rate at 4.3%.
-Nationally, the unemployment rate is 4.5% and employment growth is 0.26%.
-National employment forecasts from May 2025 project national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Beckenham-Kenwick-Langford's employment mix suggests local growth of approximately 6.1% over five years and 12.9% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+However, education & training was under-represented with only 6.0% of Beckenham-Kenwick-Langford's workforce compared to Greater Perth's 9.2%.
+Over the year ending June 2025, employment increased by 3.6%, labour force grew by 3.3%, and unemployment fell by 0.3 percentage points in Beckenham-Kenwick-Langford.
+In contrast, Greater Perth experienced employment growth of 3.7% and labour force growth of 3.8%, with a slight rise in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Beckenham-Kenwick-Langford's employment mix suggests local growth of approximately 6.1% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment